 Good fats – avocado, extra virgin olive oil, coconut oil, raw nut butters, wild-caught Pacific salmon

-Plant-based proteins – tree nuts, seeds (hemp, chia, flax), beans, lentils, and quinoa
+Plant-based proteins – tree nuts, seeds (chia, flax), beans, lentils, and quinoa

 Herbs and spices – turmeric, ginger, basil, oregano, cilantro, thyme, and herbal tea